Cimarron (1960 film): Plot

 Four years later, Osage is thriving.
 Tom has built an oil-drilling apparatus but he is a laughingstock.
 Wes, Hoss and The Kid, wanted outlaws, try to rob a train but are all killed soon after.
 When Yancey destroys the $1,000 reward check, Sabra is furious because he does not consider their son's security.
-Yancey leaves to be part of the Cherokee Strip, but Sabra refuses to join him.
+They try to enroll Ruby in school but the school board won't let her attend.Yancey leaves to be part of the Cherokee Strip, but Sabra refuses to join him.
+Yancey joins the Rough Riders and serves in the Spanish-American War.
 Years later, he returns and Sabra and Cim forgive him.

 Tom finally strikes oil, but Yancey is disgusted to learn that Tom bought the rights to oil found on Indian land.
 However, Yancey's campaign to win the Indians justice is a huge success, and he is invited to become governor of the Oklahoma Territory.
 Sabra is disappointed to discover that Cim and Ruby have grown close.

 In Washington, D.C., Yancey finds Tom with a group of influential men and learns that the price of his appointment is his integrity.
 When Yancy tells Sabra that he can't be governor, she sends him away forever.

 Cim and Ruby marry without warning and set off for Oregon, though Sabra tells him that he is throwing his life away.

-Ten years later, on the occasion of the Oklahoma Wigwam's 25th anniversary, war is declared.
+Ten years later, on the occasion of the Oklahoma Wigwam's 25th anniversary, the United States' entry into World War I is announced.
 Later, Sabra hears that Yancey has been killed in the war.